 This applies to range of new locations including health and aged care facilities, local and central government facilities, some exercise facilities, social services providers with customer service counters and hospitality and entertainment businesses.

 You can find the full list of locations, guidance on how to ensure your alternative record keeping method protects people’s privacy, and more information about mandatory record keeping on the Unite Against Covid-19 website.

 If you operate a business with premises, you should print as many copies of your poster as needed to make sure there is a copy on display at each entrance.
 Feel free to print additional copies for other locations such as your cash register.

 Print your posters in A4 and in colour (if possible).
 If you can, place a poster on the left-hand side of your front window or entrance, with the top approximately 130cm from the ground.
-The key thing is to make it easy for people to reach without creating an obstruction.
+The key thing is to make it easy for people to reach without creating an obstruction, including from a wheelchair.

 Try not to place your posters on sliding or revolving doors, in narrow or hard-to-see areas, in places with high glare, or in locations that are too high or hard to reach.

 If you're hosting an event, place the posters where people are most likely to see them on the way in.